Fruity sweet with no-doubt devilish heat…

 How can you use Devil’s Tongue peppers?

 That said, if you’re used to peppers in this range of the pepper scale, there’s a lot to enjoy here.
-Devil’s Tongue peppers often have slightly thicker walls than its close relatives, making them deliciously juicy in extreme salsas.
-They are terrific as a base for a fiery hot sauce, especially those with fruity undertones.
+Devil’s Tongue peppers often have slightly thicker walls than its close relatives, making them deliciously juicy in extreme-heat salsas.
+They are terrific as a base for fiery hot sauces, especially those with fruity undertones.
 Those thick walls also make the Devil’s Tongue a good option for hot pepper pickling.
 Really, if you have a use case for a habanero, you can easily swap in this comparably wicked pepper.

 Where can you buy Devil’s Tongue peppers?